cilium/cilium.io/src/posts/2020-02-05-how-trip-com-uses-cilium/index.md

   - cloud native
   - eBPF
 ogImage: ogimage.png
-ogSummary: `
-This post provides the background on how [Trip.com] uses Cilium and what lead the team to standardize on Cilium as their networking and network security platform for the years to come.
-It is a summary with some commentary of the original trip.com blog post by ArthurChiao from Trip.com/Ctrip which provides extensive details into the decision-making process and experiences while running Cilium in production.`
+ogSummary: "This post provides the background on how [Trip.com] uses Cilium and what lead the team to standardize on Cilium as their networking and network security platform for the years to come.
+It is a summary with some commentary of the original trip.com blog post by ArthurChiao from Trip.com/Ctrip which provides extensive details into the decision-making process and experiences while running Cilium in production."
 ---

 ![Network evolution](ogimage.png)